wesleykirkland/PowerShell_Meta_Programming/Console_Apps/README.md

 Console Apps
 ===================

 Hey there!
 This section was an idea that my coworker had that went just a little to far.
 The original idea was, we were using AZCopy and with PowerShell being around for many years.
 Microsoft is still publishing non PowerShell binaries, he thought of writing a PowerShell wrapper for AZcopy.
-I said screw that, what if I wrote a function in PowerShell that could read the help file from AZCopy on the fly and other similar apps.
+I said screw that, what if I can write a function in PowerShell that could read the help file from AZCopy on the fly and other similar apps?
 Then transform it to a made on the fly function out of that help file and the existing parameters.
+Well that's exactly what I did, and it's here for you to enjoy!

 ----------